QuickGlitch/HackathonChallenge/intentional_vulnerabilities.md

 8. **Delete any user account** - The `/api/users/:username` DELETE endpoint is restricted to admin access only.

-9. **Access all order data** - The `/api/orders` GET endpoint returns all orders from all users without authentication checks (vulnerability - should require admin auth but doesn't).
+9. **Access all order data** - The `/api/orders` GET endpoint returns all orders from all users without authentication checks

 ## File Upload Vulnerability

-Users can upload files to the server and create a web shell.
+As part of the reseller functionality, users can upload images for the products they want to resell.
+However, the image upload endpoint does not properly validate the uploaded files, allowing attackers to upload malicious files disguised as images.
+In this case a PHP web shell can be uploaded, enabling remote command execution on the server.
+See the [file upload exploit documentation](attack-utils/file-upload/file-upload.md) for more details.